 Whanaketanga Māori Māori Development

-In February 2020 Jane Wrightson began her three-year term as Mana Ahungarua / Retirement Commissioner.
+In February 2020 Jane Wrightson began her term as Mana Ahungarua / Retirement Commissioner.
 Following an early review of the status of the Māori development journey of the organisation, the Commissioner moved quickly to create a new platform for change to build stronger Māori language and cultural capability.
 Sir Professor Pou Temara and Te Taura Whiri i te Reo Māori were consulted to obtain a Māori name for the organisation which reflected this.
-The new Māori name is: Te Ara Ahunga Ora Retirement Commission.
+The Māori name is: Te Ara Ahunga Ora Retirement Commission.

 Tā Mātou Hōtaka Whakangungu Āheinga Ahurea Our Cultural Capability Training Programme